Premiership of Justin Trudeau: WE Charity ethics investigation

-Following complaints by opposition parties that the Trudeau family had ties to WE Charity, the ethics commissioner on July 3, 2020 announced an investigation into Trudeau's and the government's decision to have the charity administer a summer, student-grant program which could assist students financially during the COVID-19 epidemic.
+Following complaints by opposition parties that the Trudeau family had ties to WE Charity, the ethics commissioner on July 3, 2020, announced an investigation into Trudeau's and the government's decision to have the charity administer a summer, student-grant program which could assist students financially during the COVID-19 pandemic.
 Trudeau responded by saying WE was the charity that had the capability to administer such a program.
 WE and the federal government decided to "part ways" leaving administration of the grant program to the federal government.

 We Charity was criticized for its close ties to the Trudeau family; the investigation came after revelations that Trudeau's mother, brother, and wife were paid nearly $300,000 in total to speak at WE Charity events.

 On July 16, 2020, the ethics commissioner also announced the investigation was being expanded to include Finance Minister Bill Morneau.

 Appointment and resignation of Julie Payette

 On July 13, 2017, Trudeau announced his recommendation of Julie Payette to succeed David Johnston as the 29th governor general of Canada.
 Payette was formally appointed by Queen Elizabeth II on October 2, 2017.
-The role of the governor general is to represent the monarch of Canada, Queen Elizabeth II when she is not in the country and includes granting royal assent to legislation passed by Parliament, and dissolving Parliament for an election on the advice of the Prime Minister.
+The role of the governor general is to represent the monarch of Canada, Queen Elizabeth II when she is not in the country and includes granting royal assent to legislation passed by Parliament, and dissolving Parliament for an election on the advice of the prime minister.
 Trudeau's method of selection for the role was criticized for failing to appropriately vet candidates, as the Advisory Committee on Vice-Regal Appointments established in 2012, was left dormant following Trudeau taking office in 2015.

 In 2020, allegations surfaced that Rideau Hall staff faced harassment and verbal abuse by the Governor General and her secretary, leading to the Privy Council Office initiating a review of the workplace culture.

-During the investigation, CBC News reported that the Prime Minister's Office failed to conduct checks with Payette's previous employers prior to her appointment as Governor General.
+During the investigation, CBC News reported that the Prime Minister's Office failed to conduct checks with Payette's previous employers prior to her appointment as governor general.
 Sources who previously worked with Payette describe similar experiences.
 As well as revealing previous departures from the Montreal Science Centre in 2016 and Canadian Olympic Committee in 2017 following complaints and investigations into similar matters.

-Following the review on January 21, 2021 Payette and her secretary resigned from their roles, with Chief Justice Richard Wagner service as administrator of Canada in the interim.
+Following the review on January 21, 2021, Payette and her secretary resigned from their roles, with Chief Justice Richard Wagner service as administrator of Canada in the interim.